MV Kalakala: Rebuilding

 The still intact hull of the Peralta caught the eye of Alexander Peabody, president of the Puget Sound Navigation Company (PSNC), also known by its marketing name, the "Black Ball Line".
 He made an offer and on October 12, 1933, the vessel was sold to the PSNC, who had the hull towed by the tug Creole to Lake Washington Shipyards in Houghton, Washington (since annexed to Kirkland) to restore the vessel as a ferry.

 Over the next two years she was rebuilt.
 The remains of the superstructure and machinery were removed, while the beam was reduced from 68 ft to 55 ft 8 inches.

-Only a single diesel engine was installed as it was intended that she would operate as a single-ender operating between Seattle and Bremerton which was home to a major US navy base (docking by the bow at Bremerton and by the stern at Seattle).
-As the route was long, speed was considered to be important, as well has the ability to carry both passengers and motor vehicles.
+Only a single diesel engine was installed as it was intended that she would operate as a single-ender operating between Seattle and Bremerton.
+As the route was long, speed was considered to be important, as well as the ability to carry both passengers and motor vehicles.

 After his wife suggested that the new design should be distinctive and modernistic, Peabody decided to incorporate streamlining in the new superstructure.
 Louis Proctor, an engineer for the Boeing Company, provided an early concept design.
 The setback of the wheelhouse mimicked the setback of a cockpit behind the nose of an airplane.
 The flying bridge had no functional purpose but was evocative of wings, fitting with the aircraft-themed design.
 She was also given a modernistic art-deco interior with a full-service galley, a ladies' lounge, and a men's bar on the lower deck and showers for dockyard workers travelling home from the naval shipyard at Bremerton.

 The new electro-welding, or arc-welding, process was used instead of rivet construction, lending a seamless appearance to fit with the streamlined design.
 Kalakala was the first vessel on which the new technique was used.
 The new bridge and wheelhouse were built entirely out of copper, from fear that the steel used in the rest of the vessel would interfere with the ship's compass.

 In November 1934, William O. Thorniley, publicist for PSNC and president of the Olympic Peninsula Travel Association, named the new ferry Kalakala, which means "bird" in the Pacific Northwest Native American trade language Chinook Jargon.
 Thorniley launched a national promotional campaign beginning with large billboard signs that simply said "KALAKALA!"
 Later, they said "KALAKALA, Seattle, WA" and featured a picture of the vessel as well.

 The name established a tradition of all vessels in the ferry fleet of the Washington State Department of Transportation (which acquired ownership of the Kalakala in 1951) bearing indigenous names.